-The Chairperson of the Compensation Committee continued his dialogue with our shareholders in 2016, speaking directly with investors representing an estimated 60% of the issued and outstanding shares of our Common Stock held by persons other than insiders.
-Based in part on these conversations, the Compensation Committee decided to continue the revised structure of our fiscal 2016 executive compensation program in fiscal 2017 and to continue to emphasize pay-for-performance, including through the use of robust three-year goals linked to operating earnings and revenues, as well as relative TSR measured over a three-year period.
-In addition, the Compensation Committee and Board considered investor input in adopting a policy to limit pledges of Company stock by executive officers and directors and in recommending moving from a triennial to an annual say-on-pay vote.
+The Compensation Committee values the input of our shareholders regarding the design and effectiveness of our executive compensation program.
+Shareholders overwhelmingly approved of our executive compensation program for fiscal 2017, with over 91% of the votes on our advisory "say-on-pay" shareholder vote at our 2017 annual meeting of shareholders cast in favor of our executive compensation program.
+As in prior years, the Chairperson of the Compensation Committee continued his dialogue with our shareholders in 2017, speaking directly with investors representing an estimated 45% of the issued and outstanding shares of our Common Stock held by persons other than insiders.
+Based in part on these conversations, the Compensation Committee decided to continue the structure of our fiscal 2017 executive compensation program in fiscal 2018 and to continue to emphasize pay-for-performance, including through the use of robust three-year goals linked to operating earnings and revenues, as well as relative TSR measured over a three-year period.
+In addition, at our 2017 annual meeting of shareholders, shareholders had the opportunity to cast an advisory vote on the frequency of future say-on-pay votes and, as recommended by the Board, voted for an annual say-on-pay vote.
+Following the shareholder vote, the Board determined that the Company will hold an annual say-on-pay shareholder vote.